Skip to content

 2. What is the difference between a Canadian resident and a permanent resident?

 A "Canadian resident" refers to anyone living in Canada, including temporary residents.
-In contrast, a permanent resident (PR) holds legal status allowing indefinite residency.
-PRs can apply for citizenship after meeting residency requirements.
+In contrast, a permanent resident (PR) holds legal status, allowing indefinite residency with an initial validity of 5 years.
+PR's can extend their stay or apply for citizenship after meeting residency requirements.
 If you’re considering permanent residency, Aïa, our immigration assistant, can provide you with a free eligibility assessment tailored to your situation.

 3. What is the difference between a Canadian citizen and a permanent resident?